sgepner/generic-jupyter-template/README.md

 # Generic Jupyter Template
-This is a generic repository used to initialize all possible repos for students that use Jupyter notebooks and binder
+This is a generic repository used to initialize all possible repos for students that use Jupyter notebooks and binder.

+It can be opened in Binder with a link that needs to be copied fom binder and is repository specific.